Maximilien Joseph Hurtault

-Maximilien Joseph Hurtault (8 June 1765, Huningue - 2 May 1824, Paris) was a French architect.
+Maximilien Joseph Hurtault (8 June 1765 in Huningue – 2 May 1824 in Paris) was a French architect.

 Biography

 His earliest work was with the Director of fortifications in Huningue.
 After his arrival in Paris, he became a student of Richard Mique, and was employed by him for work at the Petit Trianon.

 Under the Directorate, he served as a professor at the École Polytechnique.
 Later, he became an architectural inspector for the Conseil des Anciens, and the Conseil des Cinq-Cents at the Palais Bourbon.
 He also participated in the restoration of the Palais des Tuileries; notably, the decorations for the chapel and the theatre, under the direction of Charles Percier and Pierre-François-Léonard Fontaine.

 After obtaining a grand prize for architecture, he spent almost two years in Italy.
 Upon returning, he was appointed an official architect at the Château de Fontainebleau, where he performed several restorations; notably on the pavilion at the pond, and the long hallway known as the Galerie de Diane.
 He also designed the "English Garden".

 He was a member of the jury at the École Nationale Supérieure des Beaux-Arts, and was entrusted with the general inspection of civic buildings.
 In 1819, he was admitted to the Institut de France, and took Seat #1 for architecture, succeeding Jacques Gondouin.
 The following year, he became Director of Works for Saint-Cloud.
 Shortly after, Louis XVIII commissioned him to create a garden there, for Louise d'Artois and her newborn brother, Henri, duc de Bordeaux.
 After his death, the project was completed by Eugène Dubreuil (1782-1862).

 He was interred in the 11th Division at the Cimetière du Père-Lachaise.